 |All||Weighted average by % pop||100%||10%||1.5%||10%||1.5%||13%||1.95%|

-Given the concerns about variants that might evade vaccines, I have now added a vaccination effectiveness coefficient var_eff by variant, which multiplies the original vaccination effectiveness vac_eff variable (per vaccination phase) by a coefficient between zero and 1, depending on that variant’s susceptibility (or not) to the vaccine.
+Given the concerns about variants that might escape vaccines to some extent, I have now added a vaccination variant efficacy coefficient var_eff by variant, which multiplies the original vaccination efficacy vac_eff variable (per vaccination phase) by a coefficient between zero and 1, depending on that variant’s susceptibility (or not) to the vaccine.

-The var_eff multiplier would take the value 1 if there were no degradation of the vaccine effectiveness for that variant, but be between zero and 1 depending on how evasive the variant was assessed to be, with zero representing no vaccine effectiveness for that variant.
+The var_eff coefficient would take the value 1 if there were no degradation of the vaccine efficacy for that variant, but be between zero and 1 depending on how evasive the variant was assessed to be, with zero representing no vaccine efficacy for that variant.

 The new vaccination table below shows the vac_eff and var_eff settings for the model in this post.
-I have set var_eff below 100% only for variant 3.
-Any changes to variant 1 and variant 2 would have only taken effect once the vaccination period had started (January 1st 2021), of course, even though these variants were present in 2020, but these remain unchanged for this post.
+I have set var_eff below 100% only for variant 3, at 70%.
+Any changes to variants 1 and 2 would have only taken effect once the vaccination period had started (January 1st 2021), of course, even though these variants were present in 2020, but these remain unchanged for this post.

 |335||January 1st||300,000||70%||100%||100%||70%||Group 3 at risk only|